 - Any principal, headmaster, or leader of a public or private middle level or high school from the 50 states, the District of Columbia, the Department of Defense Education Activity, or the U.S. Department of State Office of Overseas Schools is eligible to be a national principal of the year candidate.
-Middle level and high schools are defined as those containing some portion of grades 6 through 12. - Applicants must have served as a principal at one or more middle level or high schools for three complete years or longer. - Candidates must complete the 2013 MetLife/ NASSP National Principal of the Year application.
+Middle level and high schools are defined as those containing some portion of grades 6 through 12. - Applicants must have served as a principal at one or more middle level or high schools for three complete years or longer. - Candidates must complete the 2014 MetLife/ NASSP National Principal of the Year application.

-- Each candidate must be a principal or headmaster and member of NASSP and his or her state affiliate association at the time of selection as state principal of the year.
-For national finalists, these conditions must also be met at the time of national principal of the year interviews and when the national winners are announced. - Previous state and national winners are eligible to reapply for the award after a period of five years.
+- Each candidate must be a principal or headmaster at a middle level or high school and member of NASSP and his or her state affiliate association at the time of selection as state principal of the year.
+For national finalists, these conditions must also be met at the time of national principal of the year interviews and when the national winners are announced. - Previous state and national winners are eligible to reapply for the award after a period of five years, regardless if a level change occurs.